bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## METADATA MANAGEMENT AND MAINTENANCE

 Please review [BC Data Catalogue - Roles and Responsibilities](./dsg_bcdc_roles_responsibilities.md), which outlines the obligations for metadata management and maintenance.
-It is good practice for the Data Custodain (or designate) to complete regular metadata reviews to ensure currency and completeness for records published under their Branch/Division.
+It is good practice for the Data Custodian (or designate) to complete regular metadata reviews to ensure currency and completeness for records published under their Branch/Division.

 [RETURN TO TOP][1]